Find your cheer: 5 tips to reduce holiday stress

 1. Stay healthy

 Everything is harder when you’re not feeling well.
-Protect your health by doing your best to avoid the cold and flu – make sure to benefit from a flu shot and stay diligent about handwashing.
+Protect your health by doing your best to avoid illness – get vaccinated, wash your hands regularly and take other preventive measures.
 Although tempting, try to avoid excessive snacking and overeating and keep up with your regular fitness routine.

 2. Plan ahead